PaulMatencio/flutter_to_do/README.md

   - If the user is logged in, the user is redirected to the profile page
   - If the user is not logged in, the user is redirected to the login  page

-  - Add an email-authentication provider in addtion to the phone-authentication provider because it is easier to test the redirection.
+  - Add an email-authentication provider in addition to the phone-authentication provider because it is easier to test the redirection.
   - Redirection exception-> (!keyReservation.contains(key)is not true).
 Fix it by replacing $${\color{red}context.pushNamed()}$$  with $${\color{green}context.goNamed()}$$